Tega Cay may be the first S.C. city with Google Fiber

 “Residents, it’s been a it’s been a point of contingency for a while.
 But our residents, you know, yes, they would like another choice.
 Yes, we would like to have somebody else come in, you know, and for years, nobody has wanted to come in and bring that infrastructure in because there is such a cost to doing so.
 Now, with the technologies that we have—directional boring machines—we’ve got plows that they can plow it in, and it’s becoming easier to install that kind of that kind of ductwork.
 And, the wire and everything.
 Fiber has come a long way as well.
 Used to be a bend radius on fiber was only about a foot and a half.
 Now you can bend fiber almost on itself and it won’t break, but it’s come a long way.
 So the price has come down as far as fiber goes.
 Fiber counts, all that good.
 It’s come down substantially.
 So now it’s more feasible as far as an economic standpoint for companies like Google to come in.
 And once they get here, I doubt they’re going to stop in Tega Cay,” he said.

 The city still has at least two more votes before bringing the company to town.
-Mayor Chris Gray says then it will be at least 3–4 years before Google Fiber is permanently installed in the city.
+Mayor Chris Gray says it will be at least three to four years before Google Fiber is permanently installed in the city.

 Governor Henry McMaster and Google Fiber officials will be in Tega Cay on Wednesday to formally announce the company’s entry into the state.